How long is nursing school? It depends on your career goals

 You can take several paths to become a registered nurse.
 Your path affects how long it will take you to achieve this goal.
 In general, you can become an RN in anywhere from 16 months to four years, depending on how you choose to approach it.

 Regardless, once you earn a nursing degree, you must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Then, you will have to apply for licensure in your state — a process that can take several weeks to complete.
+You will have to apply for licensure in your state — a process that can take several weeks to complete and is often carried out before graduation.

 How to pay for nursing school

 When federal student loans aren’t enough to pay for nursing school, some students also use private student loans.
-While student loans from private lenders do not come with federal student loan benefits, they can come with low interest rates and excellent terms that make them an attractive option.
+Private student loans can have many pros and cons to consider.
+For instance, while student loans from private lenders do not come with federal student loan benefits, they can come with low interest rates and excellent terms that make them an attractive option.

 In addition to loans and federal aid programs, many nursing students also apply for scholarships and grants that help pay for school.